 You could of course just edit mk to start with the correct #! path for your OS but that needs to be re-done each time you update, and is only viable if you are not sharing the src tree on multiple system types.

-Unless you are running a recent NetBSD, you must build bmake which is a portable version of NetBSD's make and tracks it closely (I am one of the maintainers of NetBSD make).
+Unless you are running a recent NetBSD, you must build bmake which is a portable version of NetBSD's make and tracks it closely (I am one of the maintainers of NetBSD make since the late '90s).

 This tree is designed to be built with bmake and with support for multiple architectures.
 GNU autoconf is used to generate a config.h which handles most system dependencies, but the Makefiles rely on bmake.
 Fortunately bmake uses autoconf :-)